-I have a question about nasolabial folds: Are there any products that can help in making them less pronounced?
+Hi!
+I have a question on nasolabial folds.
+Are there any products that can help in making them less pronounced?
 Or are there any ingredients that we should look for in creams/serums etc. that can maybe help in “lifting” these folds?
-Thank you so much!
+Thank you so much! -Francesca

-There are three “tiers” of treatment in dermatology for nasolabial folds, from top to bottom according to price and availability.
+There are three “tiers” of treatment in dermatology for nasolabial folds, tiered according to price and availability.
 They are:

 Not surprisingly, the most long-lasting and effective treatment for nasolabial folds is plastic surgery.
-The three procedures done most often to correct nasolabial folds are the mid-facelift, cheek implants, and nasolabial fold excision:
+The three procedures conducted most often to correct nasolabial folds are the mid-facelift, cheek implants, and nasolabial fold excision:

-Mid-Facelift: If your cheeks are sagging, a mid-facelift (results pictured above) will likely be recommended, as this procedure lifts nose-to-mouth nasolabial folds as well as drooping cheeks.
+- If your cheeks are sagging, a mid-facelift will likely be recommended, as this procedure lifts nose-to-mouth nasolabial folds as well as drooping cheeks.

 By far, the most common treatment for nasolabial folds is a hyaluronic acid filler.
 There are three main classes:

-Temporary Hyaluronic Acid Fillers: Hyaluronic acid fillers such as Restylane, Juvéderm (results pictured above), and Perlane, are typically injected into the mid-to-deep layers of the skin to plump up nasolabial folds.
-Results typically last for 9 to 12 months.
-While price varies by region, expect to pay upwards of $900 for this option (typically about $450 per syringe, with two usually needed).
+- Temporary hyaluronic acid fillers, such as Restylane, Juvéderm, and Perlane, are typically injected into the mid-to-deep layers of the skin to plump up nasolabial folds.
+Results typically last 9-12 months.
+While price varies by region, expect to pay upwards of $900 for this option (typically about $450 per syringe, and two will usually be needed).

-Collagen Stimulators: Collagen stimulators, such as Radiesse and Sculptra Aesthetic, are for patients with less severe nasolabial folds.
+- Collagen stimulators, such as Radiesse and Sculptra Aesthetic, are for patients with less severe nasolabial folds.
 Think of Radiesse and Sculptra as best for gently rounding out an aging face that has been gradually losing volume for years.
-Results typically last for 6 to 12 months.
-Expect to pay a bit more, upwards of $1000, for this option.
+Results will last 6 to twelve months, and expect to pay a bit more, upwards of $1000, for this option.

-Permanent fillers, such as Artefill, have the advantage of being, well, permanent.
+- Permanent fillers, such as Artefill, have the advantage of being, well, permanent.
 In addition, Artefill in particular has been FDA approved for use in the nasolabial folds.
 So why am I mentioning it last?
 The truth of the matter is, it is hard to correct potential complications as a result of using Artefill, so be careful in selecting your doctor or aesthetician.
-Make sure s/he has done the procedure before, particularly in the nasolabial folds, a region in which it is difficult to get the right symmetry.
-Ask to see photos of befores and afters.
+Make sure he or she has done the procedure before, particularly in the nasolabial folds, a region in which it is difficult to get the right symmetry.
+Ask to see photos of before and after photos.
 Another caveat: Artefill costs over twice as much as the other options, about $2100 and over for the average.

-Even if you can’t afford more than $100, don’t fret: Scientifically-backed solutions are available in skin care products to treat nasolabial folds.
+Even if you can’t afford more than $100, don’t fret: Scientifically-backed solutions are available in skin care products.
 Granted, these products will not typically produce the same results as the surgical procedures, but they also come with a far lower price tag — and far less risk.

-Retinoids: Consider retinol creams like FutureDerm Time-Release Retinol 0.5.
-According to research by Fisher et. al, retinoids are effective in preventing and treating the collagen loss caused by years of cumulative sun damage.
-Fisher et. al also demonstrated that application of tretinoin (a form of retinoid found in prescription Retin-A) stops matrix metalloproteinase genes from starting their collagen-degrading activities.
-So, I highly recommend prescription Retin-A or an over the-counter retinol treatments, I (of course) love our retinol FutureDerm Time-Release Retinol 0.5 ($54.95) with 0.5%; and I’m also a fan of Neutrogena Healthy Skin with <0.025% retinol, Skinceuticals Retinol 0.5 or Skinceuticals Retinol 1.0 with 0.5% and 1.0% retinol, respectively, and Green Cream Level 3, Green Cream Level 6, and Green Cream Level 9 with 0.3%, 0.6%, and 0.9% retinol, respectively.
+Consider Retin-A or topical over-the-counter retinol creams: According to research by Fisher et. al, retinoids are effective in preventing and treating the collagen loss caused by years of cumulative sun damage.
+Fisher et. al also demonstrated that application of tretinoin (a form of retinoid found in prescription Retin-A) stops matrix metalloproteinase (MMP) genes from starting their collagen-degrading activities.
+So I highly recommend Retin-A. If, however, you are interested in over-the-counter retinol treatments, I (of course) love our retinol FutureDerm Time-Release Retinol 0.5 ($54.95) with 0.5%; and I’m also a fan of Neutrogena Healthy Skin with <0.025% retinol, Skinceuticals Retinol 0.5 or Skinceuticals Retinol 1.0 with 0.5% and 1.0% retinol, respectively, and Green Cream Level 3, Green Cream Level 6, and Green Cream Level 9 with 0.3%, 0.6%, and 0.9% retinol, respectively.

-Glycolic Acid: You may also want to consider glycolic acid treatments, such as Glytone Boost Mini Peel ($54, amazon.com), in the area.
+You may also want to consider glycolic acid treatments in the area.
 According to a 1998 study in Dermatological Surgery, glycolic acid treatments increase skin cells’ production of collagen better than other alpha hydroxy acids, including lactic acid or malic acid.
 However, if you’re deciding between prescription-strength retinoids and over-the-counter glycolic acid peels, you may want to choose the prescription retinoid: According to a randomized, placebo-controlled double-blind study, it was found that 0.05% all-trans-retinoic acid was more effective than 10% glycolic acid (a concentration found in at-home treatments) in treating signs of aging.

-Silicones: Finally, no matter what, look for skin care products that contain silicones for use in the nasolabial area.
+Finally, no matter what, look for skin care products that contain silicones for use in the nasolabial area.
 These products temporary “fill” the area, making it look more cosmetically appealing.
-I like Too Faced Cosmetic Wrinkle Injection ($28).
-Though its ingredients aren’t going to make you start producing collagen like the injectables Radiesse or Sculptra Aesthetic, the product’s high concentration of silicones will still temporarily “fill in” your wrinkles, and also provide a more firm, solid canvas on which to apply your concealer and foundation — always a plus!
+I like Too Faced Cosmetic Wrinkle Injection ($26.95, Amazon.com).
+Though its ingredients aren’t going to make you start producing collagen like the injectables Radiesse or Sculptra Aesthetic, the product’s high concentration of silicones will still temporarily “fill in” your wrinkles, and also provide a more firm, solid canvas on which to apply your concealer and foundation.
+Always a plus!